Thursday, December 25, 2008

 3. If you are thinking about buying an annuity, please, please, talk to your tax adviser first, particularly if you are over 65.
 Whatever you do, do not get tax advice from the guy who is going to get a big commission for selling you the darn thing.

-Good luck with your taxes ("the cost of civilization," a
+Good luck with your taxes ("the cost of civilization," as OWH said).

 Thursday, February 28, 2008